KudziBosh/KudziBosh/README.md

 I'm a passionate back-end developer with a focus on meta-based applications.
 Currently, I'm working on developing a WhatsApp online banking platform, leveraging my skills in back-end development.

 ## What I'm Working On
-- 🔭 I’m currently working on back-end development for meta-based applications with a WhatsApp online banking platform.
+- 🔭 I’m working on back-end development for meta-based applications with a WhatsApp online banking platform.

 ## What I'm Learning
 - 🌱 I’m currently learning to incorporate AI in back-end development.

 ## Help Needed
-- 🤔 I’m looking for help with sequencing process flows when dealing with Meta message APIs.
+- 🤔 I’m seeking help with sequencing process flows when dealing with Meta message APIs.

 ## Projects